Oberoi Udaivilas or the Taj Lake Palace? Taj Lake Palace or the Leela Palace? It’s a question that our guests often ask us at Indian Excursions.

-As experts in tailor-made tours of Rajasthan, we’re intimately familiar with all three of these luxury hotels in Udaipur, and for your comparison here we break down the advantages and disadvantages of each one to better aid your decision making:
+As experts in tailor-made tours of Rajasthan, we’re intimately familiar with all three of these luxury hotels in Udaipur.
+For your comparison, here we break down the advantages and disadvantages of each one to better aid your decision making:

-“I’ll always remember one of our past guest sharing their opinion with me on why the Oberoi Udaivilas had the better location: ‘if you stay in the Eiffel Tower, you don’t get to enjoy the view of it!’ he exclaimed!” – Madeleine Hann, Co-founder at Indian Excursions
+“I’ll always remember one of our past guests sharing their opinion with me on why the Oberoi Udaivilas had the better location: ‘if you stay in the Eiffel Tower, you don’t get to enjoy the view of it!’ he exclaimed!” – Madeleine Hann, Co-founder at Indian Excursions

-The Taj Lake Palace, Oberoi Udaivilas and Leela Palace are all amongst India’s finest luxury hotels and so one can expect world-class service.
-Though we’re splitting hairs here, based on the feedback of our past guests we’d have to say the Oberoi Udaivilas has the edge in terms of service.
-The signature Oberoi service saw the group be named as the Best Group of Hotels in the World by readers of Travel+Leisure magazine, and the Oberoi Udaivilas itself accounted as The Best Hotel in The World in 2015.
-Think attentive yet unobtrusive; personalised, where each member of staff remembers your name, your likes and dislikes; and above and beyond, where staff know exactly what you want even before you do, and mark your special occasions with complimentary extras.
+The Taj Lake Palace, Oberoi Udaivilas and Leela Palace are all amongst India’s finest luxury hotels, and one can expect world-class service.
+We’re splitting hairs here, but based on the feedback of our guests we’d have to say the Oberoi Udaivilas has the edge.
+The signature Oberoi service saw the group named as “Best Group of Hotels in the World” by readers of Travel+Leisure magazine, and the Oberoi Udaivilas as the “Best Hotel in The World” in 2015.
+Think attentive yet unobtrusive; personalised, where each member of staff remembers your name, your likes and dislikes.
+Above and beyond this, staff have a funny way of knowing what you want even before you do, and they love to mark your special occasions with complimentary extras.

-- Rooms and suites
+Rooms and suites

 At the Leela Palace, we feel the Sheesh Mahal takes the biscuit as the most memorable dining experience in Udaipur.
 This Indian fine-dining restaurant boasts a stunning location on the edge of Lake Pichola.
-The al fresco setting allows you to soak up the night sky, enjoy a cool breeze from the lake, and a mesmerizing view across the City Palace, Lake Palace and Lake Pichola.
+The alfresco setting allows you to soak up the night sky, enjoy a cool breeze from the lake, and a mesmerizing view across the City Palace, Lake Palace and Lake Pichola.

 At the Leela Palace, colourful live dances and musical performances in the evenings bring Udaipur’s rich culture and heritage to life.

-When comparing these three luxury hotels in Udaipur in terms of cost, the Oberoi Udaivilas, Taj Lake Palace and Leela Palace are within a similar price point.
+When comparing these three luxury hotels in Udaipur in terms of cost, the Oberoi Udaivilas, Taj Lake Palace and Leela Palace are at a similar price point.
 For a standard room, guests can expect to pay from approximately ₹30,000 ($464; £365) per night in the low season (April to September), and ₹75,000 ($1160; £920) in the high season (October – March).
 During Christmas and New Year this is significantly higher.
 The Leela Palace and Taj Lake Palace both have mandatory gala dinners on the 24th and 31st December which can cost upwards of ₹25,000 per person.